Funding Application Process

 ****NO ORGANIZATION MAY SIGN UP AFTER THIS DATE****

-Organizations will be notified the week of February 10-15, 2018 of their allocation.
-If they are not satisfied with their allocation they may sign up & attend an appeals interview with the Budget & Finance committee.
+Organizations will be able to view their initial allocation by viewing the "Funding Application Process Tracking" spreadsheet above.
+If the org is not satisfied with their allocation they may sign up & attend an appeals interview with the Budget & Finance committee.
 TBD.
 Interviews will be held in SGA (room 302 in the SUB).
-If they miss this appeals step then they will need to reach out to a senator as stated on the Appeals Process page.
+If they miss this appeals step then they will need to reach out to a senator as stated on the Appeals Process page & Funding Process Handbook.

 Sources for the Annual Funding Process